Riley-Py/UWaterloo-Work/PSYCH 207/U1 - History, Methods, Paradigms/Influences on the Study of Cognition.md

 		- This learning is through **mental association** of two ideas
 		- Locke stated that two different ideas can become joined in the mind due to being present to the individual at the same time
 	- Environment plays a role in determining abilities
-- **Nativism**: Suggests that some cognitive functions come build in
+- **Nativism**: Suggests that some cognitive functions come built-in to humans, as opposed to **empiricism**
+	- Short-term memory is attributed to innate structures of the human mind that are present, and not formed as a result of experience
+-